humanetech-community/awareness-program/.github/ISSUE_TEMPLATE/video-deliverable-proposal.md

 ---
 name: Video deliverable proposal
-about: Propose a new deliverable for an awareness campaign
+about: Propose a new deliverable for producing a video

 ---